Front Range Fed

 • Bone-in chicken thighs.
 I love using chicken thighs here vs. breasts as they add a lot more flavor to the broth.
 And using bone-in chicken helps keep the chicken a bit more moist.

 • Chicken broth or water.
-Obviously homemade chicken broth creates the best results here, but feel free to use canned to save time and make things easier.
+Obviously, homemade chicken broth creates the best results here, but feel free to use canned to save time and make things easier.

 • Poultry herb blend.
 This unique herb blend is easy to find in the produce section and makes it easy to add a bunch of fresh herbs like thyme sprigs, parsley, and bay leaves to the soup, adding an aromatic flavor.